bablulawrence/postgre-cdc-delta-live-tables/docs/instructions3.md

 2. For flexible server use command

 `az postgres flexible-server parameter set --resource-group <name of resource group> --server-name servername --name wal_level --value logical`

+3. Grant replication privilleges to the role use to run the kafka connect

+ALTER ROLE {role name} WITH REPLICATION

 ## Install Wal2Json plugin